Rayla: Book Three: Sun (2019)

-Through the Moon (2020)
+Through the Moon

-Approximately two weeks after the season three finale "The Final Battle", Rayla is now living in the human realm of Katolis with Callum and King Ezra.
-However, she is still troubled by the loss of her parents and Runaan, and doubts that Viren is dead, as his body was never found.
-The trio travel back to the Cursed Caldrea in order to perform a rebirth ritual for Lujanne's pet Moon Phoenix.
+About two weeks after the Battle of the Storm Spire, Rayla is now living in the human realm of Katolis with Callum and King Ezran.
+However, she is still troubled by the loss of her parents, Lain and Tiadrin, and foster father Runaan, and doubts that Viren is dead, as his body was never found.
+The trio travels back to the Cursed Caldrea to perform a rebirth ritual for Lujanne's pet Moon Phoenix, Phoe-Phoe.

 Rayla's dwelling on the fate of her parents, Runaan and Viren puts a strain on her relationship with Callum, who wishes to move on.
 However, Callum, remembering that the Moon Nexus can be used to enter a world between life and death, comes up with an idea to rebuild the Moon Henge to allow Rayla to enter it and find closure.
 Rayla agrees, albeit reluctantly after learning that the ritual involves swimming in water.
 With the help of a large and strong man named Allen, Lujanne's new boyfriend, they succeed in rebuilding the ruins and Rayla enters the portal.
 While inside, she encounters the spirits of her four fellow assassins, who attack Rayla for failing her mission.
 However, they allow her to proceed after they notice her missing binding and conclude that she has carried out her mission after all, despite Rayla's attempts to correct them.
-Eventually, Rayla discovers a large cocoon, which contains a sleeping Viren inside (unknown to her this is the cocoon of Aaravos's caterpillar familiar, which is apparently metamorphosing into a clone of Viren).
-The souls of fallen soldiers then attack Rayla and attempt to trap her in the spirit realm forever, but Callum manages to save her.
+Eventually, Rayla discovers a large cocoon, which contains a sleeping Viren inside.
+The souls of fallen soldiers then attack Rayla and attempt to trap her in the Spirit World of Xadia forever, but Callum manages to save her.

 Rayla reluctantly concludes that her family is dead.
-Although Callum tries to comfort her, Rayla confesses that she saw Viren inside a cocoon, and concludes that this means he is alive and must be stopped.
-Not wanting her to go alone, Callum insists they search for him together and Rayla promises him they will, before the two confess their love for each other once more.
-Fearing for Callum's safety, however, Rayla remorsefully breaks her promise at nighttime and departs alone, having left Callum a heartfelt letter on his fifteenth birthday.
+Although Callum tries to comfort her, Rayla confesses that she saw Lord Viren sleeping inside a cocoon, and concludes that this means he is indeed alive and that she must find him and kill him before he hurts more people.
+Not wanting her to go alone, Callum insists they search for him together and Rayla promises him that they will before the two confess their love for each other once more.
+Fearing for Callum's safety, however, Rayla remorsefully departs alone in the middle of the night, leaving Callum a heartfelt letter on the morning of his fifteenth birthday.

+Rayla subsequently spends the next two years searching for Viren but fails to find any trace of him.
+During her search, Rayla finds and adopts an orphan cuddlemonkey who she names Stella.